ilzichio/dmenu-lock/README.md

 # dmenu-lock
-Very small lockscreen for i3 written in shellscript with the use of dmenu
+Very small lockscreen for i3 written in shellscript with the use of dmenu.
+Runs a dmenu in a loop asking your current password, doesn't let intruder input anything unless the right password is entered.

 ---